cw: violence, blades, persecution, body control, body horror

 A consciousness, she thinks.
 Sometimes you forget what that is, with the Holic Choker.

 She's lost her Flex Band, her modified pressure bracelet.
 It must have fallen into a black hole.
-Anything can hide behind the void of sleep.
+Anything can hide within the void of sleep.

 The Ghouls aren’t tearing her apart.
 Aren’t even touching her.